qivicon/smarthome/docs/documentation/development/bindings/thing-handler.md

 1. Handler will be registered: `ThingHandler` instance created and registered as OSGi service.
 Handler is visible to the framework.

-2. Handler will be initialized: `initialize` method is called, if all required Configuration Parameters of the Thing are present.
+2. Handler will be initialized: `initialize` method is called, if all 'required' configuration parameters of the Thing are present.
 Handler is ready to work (methods like `handleCommand`, `handleUpdate` or `thingUpdated` can be called).

 The diagram below illustrates the startup of a handler in more detail.
 The life cycle is controlled by the `ThingManager`.
-The interactions of the `ThingHandlerFactory` and `ThingHandler` are implemented by the default implementations `BaseThingHandlerFactory` and `BaseThingHandler` and must be also fulfilled by own implementations.

 ![thing_life_cycle_startup](diagrams/thing_life_cycle_startup.png)

 The `ThingManager` tracks all Things and mediates the communication between the `Thing` and the `ThingHandler` from the binding.
 Therefore it tracks `ThingHandlerFactory`s and calls `ThingHandlerFactory.registerHandler(Thing)` for each thing, that was added.
 A `ThingHandlerFactory` has to create a new `ThingHandler` instance and and must register the instance as an OSGi service.

 The `ThingHandlerTracker` notifies the `ThingManager` about the registered `ThingHandler` instance and determines if the `Thing` is initializable or not.
-A `Thing` will be considered as *initializable* if all *required* configuration parameters (cf. [Configuration Description](xml-reference.html)) are available.
-If so, the method `ThingHandler.initialize()` will be called in order to configure the `Thing` of the handler.
+A `Thing` will be considered as *initializable* if all 'required' configuration parameters (cf. property *parameter.required* in [Configuration Description](xml-reference.html)) are available.
+If so, the method `ThingHandler.initialize()` will be called in order to initialize the `Thing`.
 During the initialization routine the binding developer has to set the status to `ONLINE` resp. `OFFLINE` (cf. [Thing Status](../../concepts/things.html#thing-status)).
 Only Things in status `ONLINE` or `OFFLINE` will be considered as *initialized*.

 If the `Thing` is not initializable the configuration can be updated via `ThingHandler.handleConfigurationUpdate(Map)`.
 The binding has to notify the `ThingManager` about the updated configuration, if the `ThingManager` should try to initialize the `ThingHandler` resp. `Thing` again.